 Hardiness Zones: The optimal areas for this fruit are USDA Hardiness Zones 7-10.
 It is thought to come from Iran initially.

 Fertilizer: Fertilize in November and March for the first two years.
 Otherwise, not much fertilizer is usually needed in subsequent years.

 The Pomegranate shrub is somewhat drought tolerant and also salt tolerant.
 It is perfect for the sunniest and warmest locations in the yard that might scorch other plants.
 Pomegranate flowers can be used along with other annuals, perennials, shrubs, and trees that attract hummingbirds.
 Pomegranate is a popular choice for bonsai.
 The bark is a red-brown color, and branches may have spines.

 Propagation is through cuttings taken in winter and air layering.
 Seeds may be used, but varieties may not stay true.

 Pomegranates are prone to producing suckers, so remove them as they appear.

 Pruning procedures: Cut the Pomegranate back once it is 2 feet (60 cm) high.
 Allow 4 to 5 shoots to develop about 1 foot (30 cm) above ground.
 For the first three years, keep shortening the branches to encourage shoot development.
 Fruit only develops where there is new growth.
-After three years, just prune away dead, damaged or diseased branches.
+After three years, prune away dead, damaged, or diseased branches.

 Pests and Diseases

 Pomegranate shrubs are one of the easier fruits to work with since they are not usually affected by many pests or diseases.
 Possible pests may include pomegranate butterflies, thrips, scale, mealybugs, and whiteflies.
 Deer will sometimes eat the leaves, and occasionally gophers will chew on the roots.
 Diseases include leaf spot, fruit spot, twig dieback, dry rot, and soft rot.

 Some believe that the fruit in the Garden of Eden was a pomegranate.

 In Greek mythology, Persephone was kidnapped and taken to the Underworld to be Hades' (God of Underworld) bride.
-She was rescued and allowed to leave on condition that she had not eaten anything down there.
+She was rescued and allowed to leave on the condition that she had not eaten anything down there.

 However, she had eaten part of a Pomegranate while she was down there, so she spent eternity living among the mortal for half of the year and the Underworld for the other half.